dtcaciuc/nitrous/doc/userguide.rst

 Arrays can be used when all of the dimensions of the memory block (with an exception of the major dimension, see note below) are known.
-This allows compiler to reduce amount of data passed around through function arguments and like, which in turn results in performance gains (although not *that* substantial).
+This allows compiler to reduce the amount of data passed around through function arguments, which in turn results in performance gains.

 Major Dimension
 ***************

-The major Array dimension is the only one that can be declared as ``Any``, because it is actually not used in index calculations.
-There, however, two incurred limitations:
+The major Array dimension is the only one that can be declared as ``Any``, because it is not used in index calculations.
+There, however, two incurred
+limitations:

 1. Since the total memory size is not known at compile time, you cannot allocate arrays inside Nitrous functions.